dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 means there is zero probability in such a totalitarian, marxist future for a hyperintelligent being to not rediscover God.
-Imagine if a being as powerful as that were to discover something known as God and then realized what you did from 2020-2060 to purge all memory of God in a marxist & atheist holocaust.
+Imagine if a being as powerful as that were to discover something known as God and then realize what you did from 2020 - 2060 to purge all memory of God in a marxist & atheist holocaust.
 In another one of your "Cultural Revolutions" ...